-When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the Azure portal.
+When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration.

 - Single-tenant apps are only available in the tenant they were registered in, also known as their home tenant.

 - Multi-tenant apps are available to users in both their home tenant and other tenants.

 When you register an application, you can configure it to be single-tenant or multi-tenant by setting the audience as follows.